Skip to main content

 Mathematical situation

 This third module is dedicated to the characterization of mathematical situations.
-We will consider Brousseau’s question: “Why study situations if what is at stake is to acquire institutional knowledge?”
+We consider Brousseau’s question: “Why studying situations if what is at stake is to acquire institutional knowledge?”

 This module includes the distinction made by Brousseau between ‘problem’ and ‘situation”.
-The example of the race to twenty situation is introduced and will be developed in other modules.
+The situation of the “race to twenty” is introduced as an example that will be developed in some following modules.
 We introduce the properties and components of mathematical situations: milieu, stake and action situation as a general model.

 Bibliography